mariaito/getting_cleaning_data/READMEE.md

 ==================================================================
 ###The repo contains the following files and directories:

-*dataset: the dataset directory, downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+1-dataset: the dataset directory, downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-*codebook.md: a file containing descriptions for the variables available in run_analysis.R *run_analysis.R: the code developed for transforming the data available in the *dataset* directory into the *w04project.txt* file
+2-codebook.md: a file containing descriptions for the variables available in run_analysis.R 3-run_analysis.R: the code developed for transforming the data available in the *dataset* directory into the *w04project.txt* file
-*w04project.txt: the output to the *run_analysis.R* code *README.md: this file, which contains the necessary explanations for the understanding of the content in this repo
+4-w04project.txt: the output to the *run_analysis.R* code 5-README.md: this file, which contains the necessary explanations for the understanding of the content in this repo

 ==================================================================
 ###Instructions for running the code
-*Download the content in this repo
-*Alter the *run_analysis.R* with the directory you would like to work on, by replacing "/home/maria/R/" with the desired path *Open an R console and set the working directory with the same directory as the above topic *Source the code: source('run_analysis.R')
+a-Download the content in this repo b-Alter the *run_analysis.R* with the directory you would like to work on, by replacing "/home/maria/R/" with the desired path c-Open an R console and set the working directory with the same directory as the above topic d-Source the code: source('run_analysis.R')